chrisnoonan98675/site/xl-deploy/how-to/synchronize-plugins-with-a-satellite-server.markdown

 If you add, remove, or update an XL Deploy plugin, you must synchronize XL Deploy with satellite servers before performing a deployment.

+Before XL Deploy executes a deployment plan on a satellite, it checks if any plugins are missing or out-of-date.
+If any are, XL Deploy stops the deployment, and you must synchronize the satellite before continuing.

 To synchronize a satellite server:

 1. Click **Repository** in XL Deploy.